stevengharris/NodeSwiftLogging/README.md

 ### Testing NodeSwiftLogging

-The `index.js` file shows how to access the `Module.node` you just built. `Module.node' provides access to `NodeConsole` and the two Swift endpoints that were exported in `NodeModuleExports.swift`.
+The `index.js` file shows how to access the `Module.node` you just built. `Module.node` provides access to `NodeConsole` and the two Swift endpoints that were exported in `NodeModuleExports.swift`.

 ```
 const { NodeConsole, testLogger, testConsole } = require('./.build/Module.node');